Hi, you are logged in as , if you are not , please click here

 NCRM Logo

-Fourthly, the course will offer a critique of decolonial research.
+4. Offering a critique of decolonial research.
 This will involve recognising the limitations of decolonial research which make it an imperfect approach to conducting research.
-The course will be delivered in an interactive workshop format which will involve a mixture of lecture-style teaching, interactive large-group discussions, and small-group conversations.
-Researchers from all disciplines, expertise, and backgrounds are welcome to attend.

 The course covers: